kristian1108/OptimalPortfolio/README.md

 1. Install python3 virtual environment.
 To do this, navigate to the cloned directory in your terminal/command prompt and run `python3 -m venv /path/to/new/virtual/environment`.
 For example, `python3 -m venv venv` will create the virtual environment in the current directory and name it `venv`.
 2. Activate the virtual environment by running `source venv/bin/activate`.
-(If you named your virtuanl environment something other than `venv`, you must replace `venv` with the name of your virtual environment)
+(If you named your virtual environment something other than `venv`, you must replace `venv` with the name of your virtual environment)
 3. Install the requirements. `pip install -r requirements.txt`